 ABOUT

-Harry Castle is a British composer, tenor, and music director, currently studying for a DMA in composition at the University of Michigan with Evan Chambers, Roshanne Etezady and Kristin Kuster.
-He works at the intersection of contemporary classical, pop, jazz and musical theatre genres, and writes music as frequently at home in concert halls as it is in bars.
-Harry is particularly drawn to musical storytelling, and as an LGBTQ+ creative he is especially interested in telling stories that center queer and marginalized narratives.
+Harry Castle is a British composer, lyricist and music director, currently Assistant Professor of Musical Theatre at Boston University.
+He works at the intersection of musical theatre, contemporary classical, pop and jazz genres, and is drawn to musical storytelling — he is especially interested in telling stories that center queer and marginalized narratives.

 As much in demand for his electronic music as his musical theatre work and pop/jazz originals and arrangements, Harry maintains a busy schedule of projects and commissions across a wide spectrum of musical styles.
-Some ongoing projects include State of Motion, an original musical exploring competition and success in the fashion influencing industry through the lens of a queer neurodivergent relationship, and I am your mother; this is your home, an extended work for soprano and ensemble, conceived and written in collaboration with t.r.h. (torri) blue, a Michigan-based writer, poet, artist, photographer, and advocate.
+Some ongoing projects include State of Motion, an original musical exploring competition and success in the fashion influencing industry, and I am your mother; this is your home, an extended work for soprano and ensemble, conceived and written in collaboration with t.r.h. blue, an Ontario-based writer, poet, artist, photographer, and advocate.

 Harry is an experienced vocalist, with training in classical, choral, pop, musical theatre and jazz styles, as well as extended vocal techniques.
 Some recent performance highlights include Handel’s Messiah with Apollo’s Fire, performing solos in Craig Hella Johnson’s Considering Matthew Shepard with the U-M Chamber Choir, and touring with the Yale Schola Cantorum.
 Harry recorded six albums for Harmonia Mundi USA with the Choir of Clare College, Cambridge, and works regularly as an ensemble vocalist and vocal coach.